jamesgrams/guystation/README.md

 For all emulators, you will have to setup your controller(s).
 You can do this by opening emulator GUIs by clicking a system image when it is the selected system.
 This will launch the emulator without any game allowing you to choose options.

 ### VBA-M (Game Boy Advance)
-This emulator doesn't change the default screenshot key to be S/Ctrl+S like most others, mainly because you can set the screenshot key to a joystick button.
+This emulator doesn't change the default screenshot key to be Ctrl+S like most others, mainly because you can set the screenshot key to a joystick button.
 Feel free to set it accordingly when you set up your controller.
 Personally, I use the same controller button that I have mappend to Ctrl+S in Antimicro, so the same button takes screenshots in all emulators.

 ### Mupen64Plus (Nintendo 64)